This post is sponsored by BarrelCharWood.com. All opinions are my own.

 While botanical infusions like fresh berries or herbs are the most common, there’s a much more exciting way to customize your favorite spirits: with wood!
 Infusing liquor with different kinds of specialty wood can add premium, barrel-aged flavors – and in less time than you might think.

 I decided to create four unique infusions using gin, white rum, blanco tequila, and bourbon whiskey.
-I’ll walk through each infusion below and the results of three months of infusing.
+I’ll walk through each infusion below and the results of six months of infusing.

 About the Barrel Char Jar System

 Barrel Char Wood Products sells a wide variety of toasted and charred woods for flavoring spirits.
 Each adds a unique flavor that can be discernible after just a few weeks.
 By three or six months, much deeper flavors develop, mimicking the aging process of high end barrel-aged spirits.

 If you’ve ever wanted to age spirits at home, this is the ultimate kit to help you get that aged flavor – and with very little effort!
 And unlike aging in a wooden barrel, you can easily make multiple small batches.